You want to apply Family who want to apply afterwards – study

 You must be able to support yourself financially for the entire period of residence.
 The financial maintenance requirement is currently SEK 4,297,50 per month for adults and SEK 2,578,50 per month for each child.

-You must plan to live together in Sweden
+• You must plan to live together in Sweden for the duration of the permit period

 You must attach copies of these documents to your application